upejhu/upe/README.md

     "image": "images/alan_turing.jpg"
 }]
 ```
 * Running `python members.py` will modify `members.html` such that `members.html` includes references to this new member.
-If `create_profile:true` is defined in `members.json`, this script will also create the profile page for this user with the supplied data.
+If `create_profile:true` is defined in `members.json`, this script will also create the profile page for this member.

 ### Changing Members
 * Open `members.json` and find the desired member.
 Change the appropriate fields and run `python members.py`.